dsktschy/viewport-extra/docs/en/migration-from-v1.md

 +   apply([{ content: { minWidth: 412, maxWidth: 640 } }])
 + })

-  // For environments that do not support ES2021 syntax and features in the Widely Available stage of the Web Platform Baseline as of the release of Viewport Extra v3.0.0
+  // For environments that do not support ES2015+
 - import "viewport-extra"
 + import("viewport-extra/es5")
 ```